 Browser-based encryption is a perfect tokenization solution for any business that needs complete control of customer transactions and to tokenize personal and payment data entered onto their website.
 This solution uses a TokenEx-generated RSA public encryption key to provide an additional protection layer for data before being tokenized.
 As a result, this ensures sensitive data is secured at the browser level and is never received in its unprotected state by any part of the downstream systems.

-By 2024, it’s predicted there will be 184 billion mobile apps downloaded.
+By 2024, it is predicted there will be 184 billion mobile apps downloaded.
 Indeed, businesses that offer mobile applications to their customers provide flexibility regarding how they view and purchase products and services.
 However, mobile apps introduce the risk of handling sensitive data through a different channel.
 To address this risk, the TokenEx Data Protection platform uses numerous techniques to secure this data, including a Mobile API enabling native mobile apps to integrate with our tokenization services.

 Specifically, the Mobile API allows companies to gather sensitive data from their customers’ iOS or Android devices, where it is sent directly to TokenEx to be tokenized and stored.
 This process saves application development time and simplifies the cost and complexity of regulatory compliance.
 Indeed, TokenEx can help reduce the risk and potential impact of a breach by removing sensitive data from an organization’s internal mobile payment systems.

-Batch processing allows businesses to send large files containing multiples sets of sensitive data to TokenEx, where it will be tokenized.
+Batch processing allows businesses to send large files containing multiple sets of sensitive data to TokenEx, where it will be tokenized.
 Batch tokenization is an effective solution for transferring data without storing the data in its sensitive form.